 ii.
 “Incredibly, the charge that Ezekiel would later level at the king of Tyre applied to this poor foundling: ‘Your heart was lifted up on account of your beauty; you corrupted your wisdom on account of your splendor.’”
 (Block)

 iii.
 From a new covenant perspective, it is staggering to think and to believe that we have even more in Jesus Christ than Israel had when they were blessed under the old covenant.
-Every aspect of God’s blessing to Israel under the old covenant (washing, anointing, clothing, providing, adorning, crowning, and so forth) is given in great measure and glory in the new covenant.
+Every aspect of God’s blessing to Israel under the old covenant (washing, anointing, clothing, providing, adorning, crowning, etc.) is given in greater measure and glory in the new covenant.

 iv.
 F.B.
 Meyer described how we should react to God’s amazing gifts towards us: “Let us dare to believe that it is so.
 Accept and value your position.
 In Christ, we are more than tolerated; we are loved.
 We are more than forgiven; we are arrayed in fair garments.
 The King greatly delights in us.
 In His eyes, and because His beauty is upon us, we are all fair.”

 1. (15-19) Jerusalem acts like a harlot.

 “But you trusted in your own beauty, played the harlot because of your fame, and poured out your harlotry on everyone passing by who would have it.
 You took some of your garments and adorned multicolored high places for yourself, and played the harlot on them.
 Such things should not happen, nor be.
 You have also taken your beautiful jewelry from My gold and My silver, which I had given you, and made for yourself male images and played the harlot with them.
 You took your embroidered garments and covered them, and you set My oil and My incense before them.
 Also My food which I gave you—the pastry of fine flour, oil, and honey which I fed you—you set it before them as sweet incense; and so it was,” says the Lord GOD.